Real Gromov-Witten Theory in All Genera and Real Enumerative Geometry: Construction: Real orientations on real bundle pairs

-If $g\!+\!l\!<\!2$, we orient the line bundle~\eref{orient_thm_e} via the forgetful morphism \BE{thm_maps_e11}\fM_{g,l+2}(X,B;J)^{\phi,\si}\lra \fM_{g,l}(X,B;J)^{\phi,\si}\EE from the orientation of~\eref{orient_thm_e} with~$l$ replaced by~$l\!+\!2$ and the orientation of the fibers of~\eref{thm_maps_e11} obtained from the complex orientations of $T_{z_{l+1}^+}\Si$ and~$T_{z_{l+2}^+}\Si$.
-If the fixed locus~$\Si^{\si}$ of~$(\Si,\si)$ is separating, the fibers of~\eref{thm_maps_e11} are disconnected and differ by the interchanges of the points within each of the last two pairs of conjugate points separately.
-However, the induced orientation on~\eref{orient_thm_e} is still well-defined for the following reason.
+If $g\!+\!l\!<\!2$, we orient the line bundle~\eref{orient_thm_e} from the orientation of~\eref{orient_thm_e} with~$l$ replaced by~$l\!+\!2$ and the orientation of the fibers of the forgetful morphism \BE{thm_maps_e11}\fM_{g,l+2}(X,B;J)^{\phi,\si}\lra \fM_{g,l}(X,B;J)^{\phi,\si}\EE obtained from the complex orientations of $T_{z_{l+1}^+}\Si$ and~$T_{z_{l+2}^+}\Si$.
+The induced orientation on~\eref{orient_thm_e} is still well-defined for the following reason.
 By Proposition~\ref{DM_prp}, the interchange of the points within a conjugate pair reverses the orientation on the line bundle~\eref{CidentDM_e} with~$l$ replaced by~$l\!+\!2$ and thus on the line bundle~\eref{orient_thm_e} with~$l$ replaced by~$l\!+\!2$.
 In the case of the last two pairs of conjugate points, such an interchange also reverses the orientation of the fibers of~\eref{thm_maps_e11}.
 Thus, it has no effect on the induced orientation on~\eref{orient_thm_e}. \end{proof}

 Proposition~\ref{DM_prp} is also obtained in~\cite{Remi}; see Corollaires~1.2 and~1.1, Proposition~1.4, and Lemmes~1.3 and~1.4 in~\cite{Remi}.
 A version of Corollary~\ref{orient0_crl} for certain covers of the uncompactified moduli spaces $\fM_{g,l}(X,B;J)^{\phi,\si}$ appears in~\cite{Remi} as well.
 The orientability of these covers is obtained in~\cite{Remi} in a subset of cases for which Corollary~\ref{orient0_crl} implies the orientability of the spaces $\fM_{g,l}(X,B;J)^{\phi,\si}$ themselves (while Theorem~\ref{orient_thm} also yields the orientability of their compactifications).
 For example, let $X_{n;\de}\!\subset\!\P^{n-1}$ denote a hypersurface of degree $\de\!\in\!\Z^+$ preserved by~$\tau_n$.
 Corollary~\ref{orient0_crl} implies that $\fM_{g,l}(X_{n;\de},B;J)^{\tau_{n;\de},\si}$ is orientable~if